 - Heat and massage may relieve muscle spasm.

 - Pain due to a herniated lumbosacral disc may settle within six weeks.
-If it does not, or there are red flag signs such as the possibility of cauda equina syndrome, referral to an orthopaedic or neurosurgeon should be considered.
+If it does not, or there are back pain red flags such as the possibility of cauda equina syndrome, referral to an orthopaedic surgeon or a neurosurgeon should be considered.

 - Interventions for people with chronic intractable pain or neurological complications include removal of the protruding disc (discectomy) and/or spinal fusion.

-- The National Institute for Health and Clinical Excellence (NICE) recommends that prosthetic intervertebral disc replacement may be used in the treatment of symptomatic degenerative disc disease of the lumbar spine.
+- The National Institute for Health and Care Excellence (NICE) recommends that prosthetic intervertebral disc replacement may be used in the treatment of symptomatic degenerative disc disease of the lumbar spine.

 - Permanent nerve damage with sensory deficits and/or permanent motor weakness.